 This, above all, causes a lot of confusion.
 Bottom line, OSHA states that employers are responsible to train their employees.
 Generally speaking, there are three ways they can do this:

-In terms of using a 3rd party or a safety training companies materials (like our overhead crane training programs or our online overhead crane certification classes) OSHA does not recognize one company over another.
+In terms of using a 3rd party or a safety training companies materials (like our training programs or our online overhead crane certification classes) OSHA does not recognize one company over another.
 They simply state that ‘training needs to occur’ and ‘here are the things an overhead crane operator should be trained on.’

-When we do live training or offer overhead crane training online, people often assume we are the ones certifying the trainees.
+When we do live training or offer overhead crane safety training online, people often assume we are the ones certifying the trainees.
 This is not true for any training company.
-We are simply assisting the employer by providing live overhead crane training or the training materials needed to help them overhead crane certify their employees.
+We are simply assisting the employer by providing live overhead crane safety training or the training materials needed to help them overhead crane certify their employees.

-The online overhead crane training class covers OSHA requirements for the classroom portion.
-Many employers prefer online training because they know exactly what overhead crane training the operator will receive.
+The online overhead crane class covers OSHA requirements for the classroom portion.
+Many employers prefer online training because they know exactly what overhead crane safety training the operator will receive.
 In live classes, the training sometimes varies.
 A written exam is included at the end of our online training courses.
 After the overhead crane class and exam are finished, you and your safety managers will have immediate access to a practical evaluation checklist.
 This can be printed off and used by your supervisor to help him or her evaluate you on the overhead crane.
 When done, they can sign it and file it with your exam.
 This will satisfy OSHA requirements for overhead crane certification.